chinakook/hr101_mxnet/README.md

     * simply run tiny_detection_mxnet.py

 ## Differences
-  This implementation reproduces just the same result as the origin implementation except that I make use of a simple post-processing nms.
+  You should install opencv-python 2.4 to get the nearly completely identical result to the origin implemetation.